kube-academy/lab-ckad-pod-design/workshop/content/preface.md

 - If you are comfortable with vim, vim bindings is turned on in the bash command shell (`set -o vi`).
 It's often quicker to edit an existing command than to re-type it from scratch.

 - The `.inputrc` file has been set for history search.
 I find this to be one of the [most useful things in bash](https://coderwall.com/p/oqtj8w/the-single-most-useful-thing-in-bash).
 I recommend you take advantage of it.

-## Problem validation

-Similar to the katacoda workshop, each section provides a mechanism to validate your solutions.

-Try to get in the habit of doing this test-first:

-- run the check and watch it fail
-- implement your solution
-- re-run the check and watch it pass

-A script is also provided at the end of the workshop to run all checks.